Chukuchuk

 Chukuchuk is a dish from cuisine of the Marshall Islands.
-It is a ball shaped made of calrose rice and meat shredded coconut.
+It is a ball shaped made of calrose rice and shredded coconut flesh.
 The size is similar to a golf ball.

-It is very popular on Marshall Islands because it is simple to make.
-It served on special occasions or as a side dish with grilled meat, fish or fruit.
+It is very popular on the Marshall Islands because it is simple to make.
+It is served on special occasions or as a side dish with grilled meat, fish or fruit.